Instrumental and intrinsic value

 When people judge efficient means and legitimate ends at the same time, both can be considered as good.
 However, when ends are judged separately from means, it may result in a conflict: what works may not be right; what is right may not work.
 Separating the criteria contaminates reasoning about the good.
 Philosopher John Dewey argued that separating criteria for good ends from those for good means necessarily contaminates recognition of efficient and legitimate patterns of behavior.
 Economist J. Fagg Foster explained why only instrumental value is capable of correlating good ends with good means.
 Philosopher Jacques Ellul argued that instrumental value has become completely contaminated by inhuman technological consequences, and must be subordinated to intrinsic supernatural value.
 Philosopher Anjan Chakravartty argued that instrumental value is only legitimate when it produces good scientific theories compatible with the intrinsic truth of mind-independent reality.

 The word value is ambiguous in that it is both a verb and a noun, as well as denoting both a criterion of judgment itself and the result of applying a criterion.
 To reduce ambiguity, throughout this article the noun value names a criterion of judgment, as opposed to valuation which is an object that is judged valuable.
 The plural values identifies collections of valuations, without identifying the criterion applied.

-Max Weber
+Immanuel Kant

+Immanuel Kant is famously quoted as saying:So act as to treat humanity, whether in thine own person or in that of any other, in every case as an end withal, never as means only.
+Here, Kant considers both instrumental and intrinsic value, although not calling them by those names.

-The classic names instrumental and intrinsic were coined by sociologist Max Weber, who spent years studying good meanings people assigned to their actions and beliefs.
+The names instrumental and intrinsic were coined by sociologist Max Weber, who spent years studying good meanings people assigned to their actions and beliefs.
 According to Weber, "[s]ocial action, like all action, may be" judged as: